-Donna works with new leaders and new bosses who may be business owners who have begun employing, or employees promoted up and in their first leadership or management role.
-She also works with those working towards that promotion and advancement in both honing their skills, as well as getting them seen within the company.
+I work with new leaders and new bosses who may be business owners who have begun employing, or employees promoted up and in their first leadership or management role.
+I also work with those working towards that promotion and advancement in both honing their skills, as well as getting them seen within the company.

 Being a first time boss or manager can be a little overwhelming.
 You have many skills and abilities, but now you’ll need to learn new skills and abilities, such as:

 - Transitioning from co-worker to boss

 - Understanding your new role (it’s now not just about you)